 Water Availability in Paria Canyon

-Luckily there are a couple of reliable fresh water springs that provide a source of clean drinking water.
+Luckily there are a couple of reliable freshwater springs that provide a source of clean drinking water.
 These are seeps where the water flows right out of the cracks in the sides of the canyon walls.
-Some people will drink straight from these springs, but we since we had a SteriPen, we decided to zap it just to be safe.
+Some people will drink straight from these springs, but since we had a SteriPen, we decided to zap it just to be safe.

 Many of the springs are easy to miss, so it’s important to be on the close look out.
 Lush vegetation growing out of the canyon walls is a sign that a spring might be present.

-The most reliable springs are marked on the map above and are located at:
+The most reliable springs when I hiked this trail a few years back are marked on the map above and are located at:

 - Mile 12 – Big Springs – on the right side of the river across from a large campsite